Why Some People See Ghosts and Other Apparitions

 If you are walking down a dark city street and hear the sound of something moving in a dark alley, you will respond with a heightened level of arousal and sharply focused attention and behave as if there is a willful “agent” present who is about to do you harm.
 If it turns out to be just a gust of wind or a stray cat, you lose little by overreacting, but if you fail to activate the alarm response and a true threat is present, the cost of your miscalculation could be high.
 Thus, we evolved to err on the side of detecting threats in such ambiguous situations.

-Most likely, the experience of the sensed presence is the result of many of these factors interacting at once.
+Most likely, the experience of the sensed presence is the result of many of these factors acting at once.

 When Do Sensed Presences Occur?